-Corporate Governance Statement (cont) 31 March 2021
+Corporate Governance Statement (cont) 31 March 2022

 Principle Requirement Compliance Status 8.
 Respect the rights of shareholders (cont) Shareholders' Complaints: To provide the number of shareholders' complaints received and attended to during the year.
-Provide reasons if any complaint is unresolved or unattended.
-Corporate Sustainability: To adopt a business approach that creates long-term shareholder value by embracing opportunities, managing risks, maximising profits and minimising negative social, economic, and environmental impacts.
+Provide reasons if any complaint is unresolved or unattended.Corporate Sustainability: To adopt a business approach that creates long-term shareholder value by embracing opportunities, managing risks, maximising profits and minimising negative social, economic, and environmental impacts.
 No shareholder complaints were received in the Financial Year.
+The TSSL Board has taken steps to ensure corporate sustainability and working to adopt the Climate Changes Act.
 9. Accountability and audit Internal Audit: To appoint an internal auditor or an alternative mechanism to achieve the objectives of risk management, control and governance.
 External Audit: To appoint an external auditor who reports directly to the Board Audit Committee.
 Rotation of External Auditor: To appoint the external auditor for a fixed term requiring senior partner of the audit firm to rotate once in every three or less financial years.
 Audit Committee: To establish an Audit Committee comprising of at least 3 members of which majority are independent and Chair is not Chair of the Board.
 TTSSL is audited externally each year and receives an independent audit report, which forms part of the Annual Report.
 The company has an Internal Audit team that performs the functions of internal audit in the TTSSL group.
 Additionally, controls are periodically reviewed by the Internal Audit teams in the immediate parent company and the ultimate parent company.
 A risk based audit plan, which provides assurance over key business processes and commercial and financial risks facing the company, is managed by the immediate parent body, Toyota Tsusho South Pacific Holdings Pty Ltd. External auditors are appointed during the Annual General Meeting.
 A comprehensive management accounting system is in place providing management with financial and operational performance measurement indicators.
 Detailed management accounts and various analysis are prepared monthly to cover each major area of the business.
-10. Risk Management Risk Management Policy: To establish a Risk Management Policy to address risk oversight, risk management and internal control.
-The Policy to clearly define the roles and responsibilities of the Board, Audit committee, management and internal audit function.
-Whistle Blower Policy: As part of risk management strategy, establish a Whistle Blower Policy by creating a mechanism of reporting concerns of unethical behavior, actual or suspected fraud or violation of the listed entity's code of conduct or ethics policy, SPX Rules or Companies Act.
-[Refer Rule 68 of the Listing Rules] The TTSSL Board takes steps to ensure that key business and operational risks are identified and appropriate controls and procedures are put in place to manage these risks through having a clearly defined organisational structure with approved financial delegation authority limits, procedures relating to capital expenditure, policies to manage financial and market risks and appropriate due diligence procedures.
+10. .
+Risk Management Risk Management Policy:To establish a Risk Management Policy toaddress risk oversight, risk management andinternal control.
+The Policy to clearly define theroles and responsibilities of the Board, Auditcommittee, management and internal auditfunction.Whistle Blower Policy:As part of risk management strategy, establisha Whistle Blower Policy by creating amechanism of reporting concerns of unethicalbehavior, actual or suspected fraud or violationof the listed entity's code of conduct or ethicspolicy, SPX Rules or Companies Act.
+The TTSSL Board takes steps to ensure that key business and operational risks are identified and appropriate controls and procedures are put in place to manage these risks through having a clearly defined organisational structure with approved financial delegation authority limits, procedures relating to capital expenditure, policies to manage financial and market risks and appropriate due diligence procedures.
 TTSSL also employs an effective whistle-blower program, which is independently managed by the immediate parent body audit function.

-Directors' Report 31 March 2021
+Directors' Report 31 March 2022

-The directors present their report for the year ended 31 March 2021, together with the financial statements of the parent entity and its subsidiaries for the year ended 31 March 2021.
+The directors present their report for the year ended 31 March 2022, together with the financial statements of the parent entity and its subsidiaries for the year ended 31 March 2022.

-In accordance with a resolution of the Board of Directors, the directors herewith submit the statements of financial position of Toyota Tsusho (South Sea) Limited (the "Company and its subsidiaries") as at 31 March 2021 and the related statements of profit or loss and other comprehensive income, statements of changes in equity and statements of cash flows for the year ended on that date and report as follows.
+In accordance with a resolution of the Board of Directors, the directors herewith submit the statements of financial position of Toyota Tsusho (South Sea) Limited (the "Company and its subsidiaries") as at 31 March 2022 and the related statements of profit or loss and other comprehensive income, statements of changes in equity and statements of cash flows for the year ended on that date and report as follows.